yungyuc/turgon/contrib/depend/README.rst

 --------------

 - Run **sudo ./ubuntu1804.sh** to execute the script.
-- This script will call packet manager to install dependency for ubuntu 18.04.
+- This script will call package manager to install dependency for ubuntu 18.04.